-Control terminals Designation Description X5, X6 Interlock The interlock prevents the motor from being switched on during braking.
+Control terminals Designation Description X5, X6 Interlock The interlock prevents the motor from beeing switched on during braking.
 Loop the normally closed contact into the branch of the motor contactor.
 X7, X8 Fault signal In the case of a fault this fault signaling contact opens.
-For closer details on the tripping characteristics please see chapter 5.2, page 6.
+For closer details on the tripping characteristics please see chapter 5., page 6.
+X16, X17 Braking contactor control The VB36 requires a braking contactor.
+As for the connection of this contact, please refer to the connection diagram, chapter 13.1 or 13.2.